 Applications that communicate with external applications interchange sensitive data that may be read by unauthorized users while they are in transit.
-Clearly, if we send sensitive information we are exposing confidential information and we may be risking the privacy of many individuals.
 How do we protect messages from being read by intruders?

 The solution for this problem is affected by the following forces: